F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 * CIS processes the latest local extended ConfigMap when there are multiple extended local ConfigMap.
 * CIS allows insecure traffic if the URI path is included with CAPITAL letters for NextGen Routes.
 * CIS delays processing the changes in other tenants if any one of the tenant receives a 422 error (takes upto 60 seconds).
-* GSLB - To create EDNS, VS should be available in prior on the BIG-IP.
-This is an issue with AS3 and will be resolved in upcoming AS3 releases.
 * GSLB - When there is a route group partition change, BIG-IP is taking more time to identify the VS on new partition.